 Skip to main content

 The /migrate command tells Astro to automatically convert your agent from the old agent loop to the new loop.
-The new loop uses only iris (AI task) and output nodes, removing legacy node types like url, playwright_script, and api.
+The new loop uses only agent and output nodes, removing legacy node types like url, playwright_script, and api.

 When to Migrate